yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 - `vscode-sailpoint-identitynow.treeView.pagination`: Define the number of roles and access profiles that are displayed in the tree view
   - Default value: 100

-The pattern defined above use the following tokens:
+The patterns defined above use the following tokens:

 - `%u`: User Home Dir
 - `%w`: Workspace folder